Observing Nocturnal Animals

 Long-sleeved shirts, long pants and sturdy boots are essential in the bush at night to protect from cuts, scratches and bites.
 Depending on the weather, where I am going and for how long, I may also take warm clothing, rain jacket, snacks, water, insect repellent, first aid kit and something to sit on.

 For a casual walk or scouting a new location, I may take only a headlamp.
 On other occasions I may take a map, GPS, camera and sound recorder.
 If I am watching a nesting owl, I may include tripod, binoculars or an Infrared viewer.
 Carrying all this gear can turn a casual walk into a hard slog.

 Safety at night

 Being in the bush can be very rewarding and you usually locate more animals if you are alone because your senses are heightened.
 Being alone you need to be better prepared and more careful.
-Your vision and sense of travel direction at night is poor compared to during the day and if you are not prepared and careful it is easy to become disoriented or lost of fall and injure yourself on something you didn't see.
+Your vision and sense of travel direction is poor compared to during the day and if you are not prepared and careful it is easy to become disoriented, lost of fall and injure yourself on something you didn't see.
 Each of these experiences has happened to me and now when I venture alone I always:

 · Tell someone where I am going and when I expect to return

 · Know my exact location at all times and if unsure, I stop until I have worked out where I am

 · Stay on the track or the intended route unless I have navigation equipment or am very familiar with the area

 · When I venture off-track I always watch where I place every footstep to avoid a fall.